microsoft/CorrelationVector/cV - 3.0.md

 - M is an 8-byte unsigned integer designed to offer a combination of sort and entropy and constructed as follows:
   - M is composed of two 4-byte sections referred to as AB where A is the most significant section that is derived from UTC time as follows:
     - If x is the UTC time in Ticks,
-      - Drop the least significant 16 bits of x to create a coarse tick that increments approximately every 6.5 milliseconds
+      - Drop the least significant N bits of x to create a tick that increments, where N is the amount of bits dropped based on the Spin Parameter **Spin Counter Interval**.
-    - Select least significant 32 bits from the output of the previous step that yields a 32-bit coarse tick counter where each tick is approximately 6.5 milliseconds
+    - Select the least significant N bits from the output of the previous step that yields a N-bit coarse tick counter where N is the amount of bits indicated in the Spin Parameters in **Spin Counter Periodicity**.

-    A therefore reflects a coarse tick counter that increments approximately every 6.5 milliseconds and overflows once in a little over 328 days.
+    Using a coarse spin interval, A therefore reflects a coarse tick counter that increments approximately every 6.5 milliseconds and overflows once in a little over 328 days.
-  - B is the least significant 4-byte section and is randomly generated.
+  - B is a randomly generated unsigned integer whose size is indicated in the Spin Parameter **Spin Entropy**.
 32 bits of entropy yields a probability of collision of 1.15% for 10,000 trials.

 The use case for M is described in the Spin operator section.
+It is also used when resetting the correlation vector.

 ### Seed